ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > *with the new “import” block, in fact, it can.

 #### Q85.
 You need to constrain the GitHub provider to version 2.1 or greater.

-- [ ] A. Which of the following should you put into the Terraform 0.12 configuration's provider block?
+Which of the following should you put into the Terraform 0.12 configuration's provider block?

-- [ ] B. version >= 2.1
+- [ ] A. version >= 2.1
-- [ ] C. version ~> 2.1
+- [ ] B. version ~> 2.1
-- [x] D. version = "<= 2.1"
+- [x] C. version = "<= 2.1"
-- [ ] E. version = ">= 2.1"
+- [ ] D. version = ">= 2.1"

 > Reference https://github.com/hashicorp/terraform-provider-null/issues/31

 #### Q86.
 You just scaled your VM infrastructure and realized you set the count variable to the wrong value.
 You correct the value and save your change.

-- [x] A. What do you do next to make your infrastructure match your configuration?
+What do you do next to make your infrastructure match your configuration?

-- [ ] B. Run an apply and confirm the planned changes.
+- [ ] A. Run an apply and confirm the planned changes.
-- [ ] C. Inspect your Terraform state because you want to change it.
+- [ ] B. Inspect your Terraform state because you want to change it.
-- [ ] D. Reinitialize because your configuration has changed.
+- [ ] C. Reinitialize because your configuration has changed.
-- [ ] E. Inspect all Terraform outputs to make sure they are correct.
+- [ ] D. Inspect all Terraform outputs to make sure they are correct.

 >